BACK YARD

 The typical contemplative monastic will say or chant the Daily Office during specific times of the day.
 Each day is a long series of prayers, and I cannot do them all, particularly since they shift, according to the date and year, when some texts are substituted for others.
 Frankly, it is confusing.
 I think that Brother Lawrence and I have something in common here.
 I am not a high-class nun of the choir stall.
 I have many limitations.

 When imagining my monastic practice, I had originally thought I would chant the Little Office of the Blessed Virgin Mary, but this also, in its entirety, is too much for me, given all my physical restrictions.
-Instead, I chant only the Vespers at my 6:00 p.m. prayer time.
+Instead, I chant only the Vespers at my 6:00 p.m. prayer time, when able.

 Every day brings its own load of pain and suffering.
 Some days are taken up with doctor appointments.
 Others are occupied with "caregivers" who require supervision and training.
 My little service dog, though a blessed relief amongst the pain, is himself ill some of the time, now that he is old and decrepit like his mom, so I must work for HIM as well as myself.